Arnav-Shrivastava/school-manager-app/README.md

 4. Create The Database:

-   Create a table called timetable in mysql and create the following tables
+   Create a table called timetable in MySQL and create the following tables

    FACULTY
    ```bash